Upcoming Events

 “The death of the Lord our God should not be a cause of shame for us; rather, it should be our greatest hope, our greatest glory.
 In taking upon himself the death that he found in us, he has most faithfully promised to give us life in him, such as we cannot have of ourselves.” — St. Augustine

-Celebrate the Resurrection of the Lord and join us as we welcome our newest members, our RCIA candidates and catechumen who enter the church today.
+Celebrate the Resurrection of the Lord and join us as we welcome our newest members, our OCIA candidates and catechumen who enter the church today.

 We give glory to You, Lord, who raised up Your cross to span the jaws of death like a bridge by which souls might pass from the region of the dead to the land of the living.
 We give glory to You who put on the body of a single mortal man and made it the source of life for every other mortal man. – St. Ephrem of Edessa